-The Board and senior management of UHIOML retains the necessary expertise to manage outsourcing risks and provide oversight of any critical and important outsourcing arrangements.
+The Board and senior management of UIIOM retains the necessary expertise to manage outsourcing risks and provide oversight of any critical and important outsourcing arrangements.
 UIIOM does not have any material direct third-party outsourcing arrangements.
-All insurance management services are provided by Utmost Administration Limited ("UAL") who in-turn relies on the services of USL; an internal service provider, for the provision of staff, services, and systems for its business activities, in addition to other Utmost Group Companies.
-There are relevant formal service agreements in place to manage these arrangements.
+Instead, all insurance management services are provided by Utmost Administration Limited ("UAL"), who in turn receive services from Utmost Services Limited ("USL") for the provision of staff, services, and systems for its business activities.
+Given both companies are 100% owned by the same ownership structure as UIIOM (as set out in section A.1 above), there are detailed inter-company service agreements in place to manage these arrangements.